 Different approaches to visitation can include supervised visits, unsupervised visits, or virtual meetings, with each serving different needs based on safety and stability concerns.
 Court-ordered arrangements are adaptable and tailored to meet the specific circumstances of each family, aiming to remain flexible while prioritizing the child’s welfare.
 Choosing the right approach often depends on the child’s safety, parental cooperation, and the specifics of the case.

-Limited approaches such as basic visitation schedules may suffice when parents cooperate well and the child’s safety isn’t in question.
 In these cases, straightforward arrangements reduce legal complexity and help maintain familiarity for the child, especially in cases of ongoing cooperation.
+Such plans provide consistency and minimize conflict, allowing families to focus on the child’s well-being without extensive court involvement.

 When family circumstances are stable and both parents are capable, simple visitation plans can effectively support the child’s needs without extensive court intervention.
 This approach promotes consistency and reduces conflict, making it easier for families to focus on the child’s well-being.